kaliturin/BlackList/README.md

 1) Messaging.
 This list displays SMS-chats, sorted by the time of the last message in them.
-From here you can go to sending SMS messages.
+From here you can go to the reading, writing and sending SMS messages.

 2) Blacklist.
-This is a list of contacts with numbers, calls and SMS from which you plan to block.
+This is the list of contacts with numbers, calls and SMS from which you\'re planning to block.
 Add a contact to the list by clicking the \"+\" toolbar button and from the resulting menu choose one of the suggested ways to add a contact.
 If you manually add a blocked contact, you can choose one of the rules for comparing numbers: \"equals\", \"contains\", \"starts with\", or \"ends with\".
 To edit, delete, or move a contact to another list, make a long click on its line.
 If you want to temporarily disable blocking contacts from the Blacklist, you can do this in the Settings.

 3) Whitelist.
-This is a list of contacts with numbers, calls and SMS from which you do not plan to block.
+This is the list of contacts with numbers, calls and SMS from which will never be blocked.
 This list is useful for additional setting of exceptions from blocking.
 It has a higher priority than other lists when resolving conflicts between them.
-Attention!
-If in the Settings is set the blocking of all incoming calls or SMS, then even those calls/SMS, whose numbers are included in the Whitelist, will be blocked.
 Managing the contacts in the Whitelist is similar to the Blacklist.

 4) Event list.
-This is a list of records with info about the events of calls/SMS blocking.
+This is the list of records with info about the events of calls/SMS blocking.
 Disabling logging of the events can be done in the Settings.

 5) Settings.